Skip to content

 History of the Met Museum

-The Metropolitan Museum of Art New York or otherwise known as “The Met Museum” is one of the largest art museums in America.
-The Museum holds over 5,000 years of incredible art.
-John Jay proposed the idea to bring art and art education to the American people through a “national institution and gallery of art”.
-On the 13th of April,1870, The Met Museum was incorporated and opened to the public in the Dodworth Building at 681 Fifth Avenue.
-In November of that year, the Met Museum received its first artefact, a Roman sarcophagus.
+The Metropolitan Museum of Art New York, or “The Met Museum,” is one of the largest art museums in America.
+It holds over 5,000 years of incredible art.
+John Jay proposed bringing art and art education to the American people through a “national institution and gallery of art.”
+On 13 April 1870, the Met Museum was incorporated and opened in the Dodworth Building at 681 Fifth Avenue.
+In November that year, the Met Museum received its first artefact, a Roman sarcophagus.

-It wasn’t long before the Met Museum became known as one of the world’s greatest art centres.
-The Met was the first public museum in the world to attain a work of art by Henri Matisse.
-The Met Museum is home to the largest collection of Egyptian Art on display, outside of Cairo and holds 2,500 European paintings.
-The Met Museum is a two-million-square-foot building which displays tens of thousands of artefacts at any one time.
+It wasn’t long before the Met Museum became known as one of the world’s most significant art centres.
+The Met was the first public museum in the world to acquire a work of art by Henri Matisse.
+The Met Museum is home to the most extensive Egyptian art collection on display outside of Cairo and holds 2,500 European paintings.
+It is a two-million-square-foot building that displays tens of thousands of artefacts at any time.

-From 1971 to 1991, architects Kevin Roche John Dinkeloo and Associates worked on an expansion of the Met Museum.
-The new expansion adds the Robert Lehman Wing in 1975, The Sackler Wing in 1978, The American Wing in 1980, The Michael C. Rockefeller Wing in 1982, The Lila Acheson Wallace Wing in 1087 and the Henry R. Kravis Wing in 1991.
-The expansion of the Met added great value to the reorganisation of the museum’s collection.
-Since the expansion, the Arts of Korea gallery, the Ancient Near Eastern Art gallery, Gallery for Oceanic and Native North America Art and Galleries for Nineteenth- and Early Twentieth-Century Paintings and Sculpture have been added to the Met Museum.
+From 1971 to 1991, architects Kevin Roche, John Dinkeloo and Associates worked on expanding the Met Museum.
+The new expansion added the Robert Lehman Wing in 1975, The Sackler Wing in 1978, The American Wing in 1980, The Michael C. Rockefeller Wing in 1982, The Lila Acheson Wallace Wing in 1087, and the Henry R. Kravis Wing in 1991.
+The expansion of the Met added significant value to the reorganisation of the museum’s collection.
+Since the expansion, the Arts of Korea Gallery, the Ancient Near Eastern Art Gallery, the Gallery for Oceanic and Native North America Art and Galleries for Nineteenth- and Early Twentieth-Century Paintings and Sculpture have been added to the Met Museum.

-In the last decade the Met Museum has also added New Galleries for the Art of the Arab Lands and New American Wing Galleries for Paintings, Sculptures, and Decorative Arts for the public to view.
-The newest addition to the Museum has been a plaque dedicated to Lenapehoking, homeland of the Indigenous Lenape peoples.
+In the last decade, the Met Museum has also added New Galleries for the Art of the Arab Lands and New American Wing Galleries for Paintings, Sculptures, and Decorative Arts for the public to view.
+The newest addition to the Museum is a plaque dedicated to Lenapehoking, the homeland of the Indigenous Lenape peoples.

 Met Museum Tickets